Lucas Cavallini

-Lucas Daniel Cavallini (born December 28, 1992) is a Canadian professional soccer player who plays as a forward for Liga MX club Puebla and the Canada national team.
+Lucas Daniel Cavallini (born December 28, 1992) is a Canadian professional soccer player who plays as a forward for Canadian Premier League side Forge FC.

 Early life

 Cavallini was born in Canada to an Argentine father and an Italian mother.
 He played youth soccer in Canada with Club Uruguay, Weston Wolves SC, NY Hearts, and Clarkson Sheridan SC.
 He left Canada at age 16 and went to South America to develop his soccer talents.
 He began playing for Nacional's youth development squads in 2010 in Montevideo, Uruguay.

 Club career

 Nacional

 In June 2011, he participated in the 2011 U-20 Copa Libertadores.
 In the first game, Nacional beat Libertad 1–0 with a goal by Romero.
 In the second match, they beat Jorge Wilstermann 3–1 with goals from Bueno, Marchelli and again Romero.
 In the third and final game, Nacional drew 0–0 with Universitario, and qualified for the quarterfinals.
 On June 20, they were defeated by Mexican side América 1–0, which led to their elimination.

 His development in the youth squad lead him to sign a senior contract with the club in early 2012.